jsotiro/www-project-top-10-for-large-language-model-applications/initiatives/agent_security_initiative/agentic-top-10/0.5-initial-candidates/ASI08_Repudiation_Untraceability.md

 OWASP Agentic Security Initiative Team

 ### Description
 Agentic systems may act in ways that are difficult to trace, verify, or attribute.
-This untraceability increases the risk of repudiation—where actions cannot be linked to specific agents or inputs—and complicates incident response, auditability, and compliance.
+This untraceability increases the risk of repudiation-where actions cannot be linked to specific agents or inputs-and complicates incident response, auditability, and compliance.
 Use of reflection, autonomous planning, and delegation chains make it hard to reconstruct what happened, why, and who is responsible.

 ### Common Examples of Risk